nafizjiwa/REDUX-Toolkit/README.md

 # REDUX-Toolkit

 ## INTRO
-- Redux Toolkit STREAMLINES, SIMPLIES and SHORTENS written code as in:
+- Redux Toolkit STREAMLINES, SIMPLIES REDUX tasks (less written code) like:
   - Setting up the store with `configureStore( )`</br>
   - Creating reducers and action creators with `createSlice( )`</br>
-  - Toolkit reduces boilerplate allows mutable code for fewer errors </br>
+  - Reduces boilerplate and allow mutable code, for less errors </br>
-  - Toolkit has other useable functions</br>
+  - Many functions for building REDUX</br>
 ## "SLICES" OF STATE
 - A slice is a segment of the global state responsible for a particular feature. </br>
 - Slices include data, reducers, actions creators for a specific feature </br>
 - To reduce written code of SLICES Redux Toolkit has `createSlice( )`
-## REFRACTORING with createSlice( ) create a slice
+## REFRACTORING with createSlice(configObject ) create a SLICE OBJECT
 - In Redux action types (AT), action creators (AC), and Reducers (R) are written out seperately and in seperate files.
-- `createSlice(Configuration Object argument)` ---> `A SLICE`
+- `createSlice(Configuration Object argument)` ---> `A SLICE OBJECT`
+- ~SLICE OBJECT`- contains a slice reducer and auto generated action creators
     - Auto generates the components (AT), (AC), (R) to manage a slice `NO NEED TO WRITE THEIR CODE` </br>
-- Create CONFIGURATION OBJECT for `createSlice()` - contains 3 properties  name, initialState, reducers
+- Create CONFIGURATION OBJECT - contains 3 properties  name, initialState, reducers
 - The case reducers are similar to switch(action.type) statement cases

         const options = {                      //configObject name can be any name